vibern0/dotFiles/README.md

 ## Shell
 ### oh-my-zsh
 Using zsh with powerlevel9k.
-It also requires to install nerdfont-complete.
+It also requires to install nerdfont-complete (Ubuntu Mono Nerd Font Complete Mono.ttf).

 ### git
 A set of alias and other usefull configuration